The Magical Vitamin Made by Bacteria

 Drumroll, please...
 Vitamin B12!
 This is the only vitamin produced exclusively by microorganisms.

-What is Vitamin B12, and Why Do We Care?
+What is Vitamin B12, and Why Do We Need It?

 Vitamin B12 (aka cobalamin) is an essential, water-soluble vitamin.
 Plants, fungi, and animals (including humans) cannot make vitamin B12.
 This means that we need to consume B12 as food or supplements.